open-amt-cloud-toolkit/mps/docs/Docker/overview.md

 -  A development PC
 -  At least one Intel® vPro device

-Both systems must be on the same network.
-Instructions assume wired connections.
+Both systems must use a wired (i.e., cable) connection on the same network.

 **Software**